2002–03 UEFA Cup second round: Format

-Qualified teams
+Teams

 A total of 48 teams contested this round, all of which advanced from the first round.

 Seeding

 The draw was held on 8 October 2002 in Nyon, Switzerland.
 Before the draw, the 48 teams were divided into 24 seeded and 24 unseeded teams, based on their 2002 UEFA club coefficients.
 For convenience of the draw and to avoid pairing of teams from the same association, the teams were distributed into four groups of twelve teams, each containing an equal number of seeded and unseeded teams.
 In the draw, a seeded team from each group was paired with an unseeded team from the same group.
 The first team to be drawn played the first leg at home.

 Summary

-The first leg matches were played on 29 and 31 October, and the second leg matches were played on 7, 12 and 14 November 2002.
-All times in CET (UTC+1).
+The first legs were played on 29 and 31 October, and the second legs were played on 7, 12 and 14 November 2002.